datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Not only the ``longnow`` subdataset, but also the newly created ``midterm_project`` subdataset are displayed -- wonderful!

-After the last lecture, you naturally want your dataset to follow the YODA principles.
-As a start, you use the ``cfg_yoda`` procedure to help you structure the dataset [#f1]_.

-.. runrecord:: _examples/DL-101-130-105
-   :language: console
-   :workdir: dl-101/DataLad-101

-   $ cd midterm_project
-   $ datalad run-procedure cfg_yoda

 As a next step you take care of linking your raw dataset adequately to your ``midterm_project`` dataset by installing it as a